leebri101/Chef-de-Party/README.md

 * An interactive carousel at which the user can browse through manually.
 * A short automatic image gallery.
 * A blended in contact page (subject to change at a later date).
-* Some animations on some of teh typography on the pages.
+* Some animations on some of the typography on the pages.
 * An animated background on all pages.